Beyond Accuracy: Are Time Series Foundation Models Well-Calibrated?: Experiments

 Based on the models, datasets, and metrics outlined above, we found that foundation models exhibit competitive and often better point-forecasting performance compared to baselines, with the TSFMs often having a lower MASE than N-BEATS and ARIMA (see Figure~\ref{fig:mase_bar}).
 The Glucose and Patents datasets have significantly higher MASE numbers than the other datasets---this may be due to the fact that for each of these datasets there appears to be little significant linear dependence beyond 1 or 2 lags (see partial autocorrelation plots in Figure \ref{fig:partial_autocorrelation} in Appendix \ref{sec:appendix:ar_plots}).

 TSFMs also exhibit significantly better calibration performance than baseline models.
 We discuss the main results on calibration in detail below.
-In the Appendix, we also include additional figures and findings, where we discuss the empirical correlation of WQL, MSIS, and MASE, along with details on the calibration of tail probabilities.
+In the Appendix, we also include additional figures and findings, where we discuss the empirical correlation of WQL, MSIS, and MASE, along with details on the calibration of tail probabilities and additional prediction heads and datasets.